What Is A Head Gasket?

 Head Gaskets & Cooling

-The head gasket is the key component in maintaining the optimal temperature of the vehicles engine, if the engine overheats; it’ s one of the first things to be effected.
+The head gasket plays a key role in maintaining the optimal temperature of the vehicle’s engine.
+If the engine overheats, it’s the head gasket that suffers the impact first.
 The head gasket seals the coolant channels between the cylinder head and engine block.
 Coolant then flows through the coolant channels after being cooled by the radiator, this in turn, cools the engine.
 The temperature of the engine is regulated by the thermostat, which ensures the engine is running at the optimal temperature.
 Should the head gasket, radiator or thermostat begin to fail, then the engine can quickly overheat which can cause big, expensive problems.

 What Are Head Gaskets Made Of?

-A head gasket needs to be made up of materials with various temperature-withstanding properties.
+We make a head gasket from materials that can withstand various temperatures.
 It needs to function at extremely high temperatures whilst also enduring the extreme pressures of the engine.
 A head gasket also needs to be resistant to the affects of air, oil and coolant at variable temperatures whilst having no reaction to any chemicals found in the engine.
 Different engine designs require a different head gasket that meets the performance needs of the engine.

 Years of testing have shown that there are a number of materials that can be in use to create a suitable head gasket.
 But, stainless steel is still the most common material.
 Due to advances in modern head gasket research, chemically created compositions such as rubber, neoprene and cork have started to emerge as alternatives to the more traditional materials used.